 In its Transport Policy Report of 2012, the Government stated that the promotion of walking and cycling in an appropriate manner will be taken into account in transport policy, the procurement of transport services and the development of transport conditions.
 In the Climate Policy Programme for the Ministry of Transport and Communications' administrative branch (2009), quantitative targets were set for non-motorised traffic with a view to reducing emissions.

 Together with relevant stakeholders, the Finnish Transport Agency has drafted a national action plan for implementing the Strategy for Walking and Cycling.

 Safe walking and cycling can be promoted by building pedestrian and cycle routes, which at the moment comprise some 5,000 km, and by building over- and under-passes along roads.
 On roads that have no separate paths for pedestrians or cyclists, it is important that the verges are properly maintained.
 Action to improve lighting and traffic control will also contribute to the safety of pedestrians and cyclists.

-The transport and infrastructure division of ELY Centres for economic development, transport and the environment is responsible implementing the tasks of state regional administration.
+The transport and infrastructure division of ELY Centres for economic development, transport and the environment is responsible for implementing the tasks of the state regional administration.
 The Finnish Transport Agency is in charge of the operational control of the ELY Centres in the field of road management.
 The Finnish Transport Safety Agency and Liikenneturva (the central organisation for traffic safety in Finland) monitor and participate in the marketing of traffic safety measures.

 There is also unofficial cooperation on developing non-motorised traffic, particularly with other Nordic and EU countries.